Top 5 Countries to Visit in 2024

 Want to tick something major off your bucket list this year?
-We've rounded up the five hottest countries to visit in 2019 so all you need to do is book your ticket.
+We've rounded up the five hottest countries to visit so all you need to do is book your ticket.

 The second largest country in the world (following just behind Russia), Canada is renowned for its awe-inspiring natural beauty, bustling cities and incredibly friendly locals.
 The eagle-eyed amongst us may have also noticed that it has appeared in several lists of the best places to travel in 2017 (it came out on top of The New York Times 52 Places to Go in 2017 and ranked second in The Telegraph’s 20 best destinations to visit in 2017).